gauravMishra08/gauravMishra08/README.md

 </div>

 ## What I'm Working On:
-**CampusOrbit** – A place for SRM students to handle academics, hostel needs, and campus life.
+**Studique** – A place for SRM students to handle academics, hostel needs, and campus life.

 **GetItDone** – A secure platform for hiring freelancers and managing projects.